 Based on my experience (personal and career-wise), men have a lot of trouble opening up about their emotions.
 As a result, it makes it hard for them to talk about what’s hurting them.

-Some might think that it’s just a waste of time, but hey, give it a try and you’ll see how light the baggage would feel afterward.
+Some might think that it’s just a waste of time, but give it a try and you’ll see how light the baggage will feel afterward.

 If you feel like you can’t bring this up to your friends and family because of embarrassment or any other reason, then should seek out a therapist.

 A good therapist will listen to you and your problems, and could potentially help you ease the pain.

 Yes, it won’t make the pain magically disappear, but it’s a step closer to healing.